 - Check payable to the Allen County Recorder in the amount of $25.00.

 - Check payable to the Allen County Auditor in the amount of $10.00 per parcel (i.e., if the property contains two parcels, you will need a $20.00 check).

-- Overage checks due to the buyer will be available after 1:30pm, the next business day after the sale, in room 101 of the Courthouse.
+- Overage checks due to the buyer will be available after 1:30pm, two business days after the sale, in room 101 of the Courthouse.
 Please call 260-449-7323 before arriving to ensure the checks are ready.

 - Buying property at Sheriff Sale is a “Buyer Beware” situation, meaning that property is sold “as is” and all sales are final.
 Allen County Sheriff’s Department does not warrant the accuracy of the listed street address or legal description.
 Buyers are encouraged to use a title company when thinking about buying a property.
 Some properties will have multiple mortgages or liens that are put on the property after the sale date and buyers can be financially responsible for these things.